jpaine126/Inverted_Pendulum_Control_Demo/README.md

 ![Figure 1](http://ctms.engin.umich.edu/CTMS/Content/InvertedPendulum/System/Modeling/figures/pendulum.png "Inverted Pendulum Model")

-### PID Controller

-Included in this project is a basic implemetation of a discrete PID controller.

 ## Running the Simulation

 Run the simulation by running the main file inverted_pendulum.py.
 Listed in the next few sections are the different parameters that can be changed in the simulation.
 After the simulation is done running, the states and the control force/error are plotted.